 My wife knew when to bail from a sinking ship, and she did exactly that by filing for a divorce, walking out on me, and taking our two children with her, refusing to be caught up in the crimes that I’d committed or facing social embarrassment once the repossessions and seizures commenced.

 From what I’ve been told, she married Rodney, and her and the kids moved into his mansion with him and are supposedly quite happy.
-She hasn’t visited me since my incarceration, nor allowed the kids to come see me, I can only believe what I’m told.
+She hasn’t visited me since my incarceration, nor allowed the kids to come see me, so I can only believe what I’m told.

 As for me, I am where I should be, where I belong, and I blame no one but myself.